-- (A) The Learning Plan submitted with the Halfway Portfolio will be scored "qualified" if it documents how the Provisional Licensee plans to fulfill all Program requirements. - (B) The "Learning the Ropes" CLE program will be scored "qualified" when the Provisional Licensee submits their certificate of completion. - (C) The Professional Responsibility requirement will be scored "qualified" when the Provisional Licensee (a) submits evidence of achieving a score of at least 85 on the MPRE; or (b) receives a "qualified" score on the 10 professional responsibility journal entries.
-The Board will develop and publish rubrics for scoring those journal entries. - (D) Activities related to diversity, equity, inclusion, or access to justice will be scored "qualified" when the Provisional Licensee submits the required template documenting 10 hours of those activities.
+- (A) The Learning Plan submitted with the Halfway Portfolio will be scored "qualified" if it documents how the Provisional Licensee plans to fulfill all Program requirements. - (B) The Practice Overview"Learning the Ropes" MCLE requirementprogram will be scored "qualified" when the Provisional Licensee has submitteds their-certificates of completion for all 15 hours.

-- (E) Written work product will be scored "qualified" or "not qualified" using rubrics published by the Board.
+- (C) The Professional Responsibility requirement will be scored "qualified" when the Provisional Licensee (a) submits evidence of achieving a score of at least 85 on the MPRE; or (b) receives a "qualified" score on the 10 professional responsibility journal entries.
+The Board will develop and publish rubrics for scoring those journal entries. - (D) Activities related to diversity, equity, inclusion, or access to justice will be scored "qualified" when the Provisional Licensee submits the required template documenting 10 hours of those activities. - (E) Written work product will be scored "qualified" or "not qualified" using rubrics published by the Board.
 The Examiners will score these documents based on independent review of the document, the Supervising Attorney's attestation, and the Provisional Licensee's cover sheet. - (F) Client interviews, client counseling sessions, and negotiations will be scored "qualified" or "not qualified" using rubrics published by the Board.
 The Examiners will score these components based on the Supervising Attorney's completed rubric and the Provisional Licensee's reflection. - (G) The Timesheet will be scored "qualified" when it documents completion of 675 hours of Program work (including any credit towards that total from work completed as a JD student).